LivePersonInc/developer-center/pages/Documents/MessagingChannels/ProactiveMessaging/api.md

 <strong>What are different components of a Whatsapp template?
 Are all the components mandatory to be present in a rich template?</strong>
-- There are four different components of a Whatsapp template 1> Header (Image, Video, Document is supported currently) 2> Body
+- There are four different components of a Whatsapp template 1> Header (Image, Video, Document is supported currently.
+Only 1 type is allowed for a template) 2> Body
 3> Footer
 4> Buttons (2 types: Quick Reply Buttons, Call To Action Buttons)